Herniated Disc Surgery

 - Are performed on an outpatient basis

-- Do not entail the dissection of muscle, allowing for a shorter and less arduous recovery
+- Do not entail the disruption of muscle, allowing for a shorter and less arduous recovery

 Not everyone who has been advised to seek herniated disc surgery is a candidate for minimally invasive procedures, but anyone who has received a recommendation for surgery owes it to himself or herself to explore the minimally invasive option.
 The reduction in potential side effects and complications is significant.
 In some cases, the recovery period for open neck or back surgery can take many months, causing a great deal of disruption in a patient’s life.
 This alone is reason enough to ask about minimally invasive surgery.